NREL/hpxml_version_translator/README.md

 # HPXML Version Translator

-This package converts an HPXML v1/v2 file to v3.
+This package converts an HPXML file to a newer version.

 ## Developer Installation